storeviva/storeviva.github.io/courex_xml/tracking.md

 ## Tracking

-Returns the status of the specified tracking number.
-The returns the list of all events pertaining to the specified tracking number.
+Returns the list of all events pertaining to the specified tracking number and its current status.
+Newer events are returned first.

 #### Parameters
 - **AppType**: ```Tracking```